scrabbletank/farhome-rules/rulesdoc.md

 |       Whistle        | 2sc 50ct   |

 #### Alembic
-A small, portable Alembic for potion making.
-When making an Apothecary roll you may reroll 1 die.
+A compact, portable alembic for potion making.
+When making an Apothecary roll, you may reroll 1 die.

 #### Ammunition
 A standard quiver can hold 25 arrows or bolts.
-Arrows add 0/1 in damage, while bolts only deal the base crossbow damage.
+Arrows add 0/1 piercing damage, while bolts deal only the base crossbow damage.

 #### Antidote
 A vial of antidote used to treat common poisons.
 You may spend 2 AP to drink the antidote, curing Poison.
-This does not work against Poisons of level 2 or higher.
+This does not work against poisons of level 2 or higher.

 #### Bandage
 Simple cloth bandages used to cover wounds.
-During a long or short rest you may use a bandage to reroll a healing surge.
+During a long or short rest, you may use a bandage to reroll a healing surge.

 #### Bear Trap
-A metal floor trap used to immoblize large creatures.
-The trap takes 5 minutes to set up and covers a single tile, making a raw Dexterity or Intelligence roll to determine how well it's hidden.
-A creature attempting to see the trap makes a Survival or Perception challenge against your roll, seeing the trap on success.
+A metal floor trap used to immobilize large creatures.
+The trap takes 5 minutes to set up and covers a single tile.
+A creature can attempt to spot the trap by making a perception challenge against your survival, spotting it on success.

-When a large or medium creature steps on the trap they make a Dexterity save against 4 enhanced dice.
-On hit they are grappled and take 1/1 in piercing damage.
-They or another creature can spend 5 AP to make a Strength save against 4 enhanced dice, freeing themselves on success.
+When a large or medium creature steps on the trap, they must make a Dexterity save against 4 enhanced dice.
+On a failure, they are grappled and take 1/1 piercing damage.
+The trapped creature or another creature can spend 5 AP to attempt a Strength save against 4 enhanced dice to free themselves.

 #### Black Resin
-A long burning resin made from tar.
-When ignited, the resin burns for 1 hour, slowly filling a 10x10 tile area (or nearest 100 tiles) with a thick, black smoke.
-A creature that enters or ends their turn in the smoke this round makes a Stamina save against 3 enhanced dice.
-A creature that fails this save 3 times over a 2 minute period becomes incapacitated, waking within an hour after the smoke clears.
+A long-burning resin made from tar.
+When ignited, the resin burns for 1 hour, gradually filling a 10x10 tile area (or the nearest 100 tiles) with thick, black smoke.
+A creature that enters or ends its turn in the smoke must make a Stamina save against 3 enhanced dice.
+A creature that fails this save three times within a 2-minute period becomes incapacitated, awakening within an hour after the smoke dissipates.

 #### Caltrops
 A sack of caltrops, enough to cover 2 tiles.
-By spending 5 AP you spread caltrops in 2 adjacent tiles.
-The Caltrops count as difficult terrain and any creature that falls into the caltrops, either by falling or being knocked prone, takes 1/0 in piercing damage.
+By spending 5 AP, you can spread caltrops across 2 adjacent tiles.
+Caltrops count as difficult terrain, and any creature that falls onto them, either by stumbling or being knocked prone, takes 1/0 piercing damage.

 #### Etching Acid
-A small vial of acid used to engrave metal.
-When making an Enchanting or Inscription roll you may reroll 1 die, consuming the acid.
-You may also use the acid to melt a small amount of metal.
-For example, it can be used on the hinges of a door to fuse them together, barring the door.
+A small vial of acid used for engraving metal.
+When making an Enchanting or Inscription roll, you may reroll 1 die by consuming the acid.
+Alternatively, you can use the acid to melt a small amount of metal, such as fusing the hinges of a door shut.

 #### Fire Kit
-Contains kindling and equipment to easily start a campfire.
-Can be used to pass a survival challenge when building a fire.
-Has 10 uses.
+Contains kindling and equipment for easily starting a campfire.
+It can be used to pass a survival challenge when building a fire and has 10 uses.

 #### Grapple Hook
-A metal hook attached to 50 ft of rope.
-Used in place of an attack action, make a ranged attack using Strength or Dexterity targeting a point within 10 tiles.
-The GM adds challenge dice depending on the distance and the surface hooked.
-On success the hook lodges firmly, able to hold 1000 lbs of weight before breaking.
+A metal hook attached to 50 feet of rope.
+Instead of attacking, you can make a ranged attack using Strength or Dexterity to target a point within 10 tiles.
+The GM adds challenge dice based on distance and the surface hooked.
+On a successful hit, the hook lodges firmly, capable of supporting up to 1000 lbs before breaking.

-#### Healers Kit
+**Healer's Kit**
-A small pack containing banadages, ointments, and other materials used to patch up small injuries.
-You may spend 1 minute tending to yours or another creatures wounds.
-The creature may spend a healing surge, healing for the amount rolled.
+A small pack containing bandages, ointments, and other materials used to patch up small injuries.
+You may spend 1 minute tending to your or another creature's wounds.
+The creature may then spend a healing surge, healing for the amount rolled.
 Each kit has 5 uses.

-#### Linseed Oil
+**Linseed Oil**
-A small jar of linseed oil, used to maintain weapons and armor.
-When making a Repair roll you may reroll 1 die.
+A small jar of linseed oil used to maintain weapons and armor.
+When making a Repair roll, you may reroll 1 die.
 5 uses.

-#### Net
+**Net**
-A net made of rope, leather, or twined fibers used to catch a medium or smaller creature.
+A net made of rope, leather, or twined fibers used to catch a large or smaller creature.
 Used in place of the attack action, make a ranged attack using Strength or Dexterity against a creature within 2 tiles.
-The creature makes a Dexterity save against the attack, being grappled on hit.
+The creature makes a Dexterity save against the attack and is grappled on a hit.

-Once grappled, the creature can spend 5 AP on their turn making a Strength save against 5 Enhanced dice, freeing themselves and destroying the net on success.
-Another creature can free the grappled creature by spending 1 turn cutting through the net with an edged weapon, or 1 minute untangling the net.
+Once grappled, the creature can spend 5 AP on their turn making a Strength save against 4 Enhanced dice to free themselves, destroying the net on success.
+Another creature can free the grappled creature by spending 1 turn cutting through the net with an edged weapon or 1 minute untangling the net.

-The net must be properly bundled before being thrown again, reqeuiring 5 minutes of work.
+The net must be properly bundled before being thrown again, requiring 5 minutes of work.

+**Banded Net**
-**Banded Net:** A net reinforced with metal.
+A net reinforced with metal.
 Adds 1 Bad die to your attack rolls with the net.
-The grappled creature makes a Strength save against 5 Superior dice instead of Enhanced, and attempting to cut the net requires a successful attack roll against 3 Superior Defense dice.
+The grappled creature makes a Strength save against 4 Superior dice instead of Enhanced dice, and attempting to cut the net requires a successful attack roll against 3 Superior Defense dice.

+**Barbed Net**
-**Barbed Net:** Adding barbs to the next causes it to deal 0/1 in piercing damage on hit and every time the grappled creature attempts a Strength save to free themselves from the net.
+Adding barbs to the net causes it to deal 0/1 piercing damage on hit and every time the grappled creature attempts a Strength save to free themselves from the net.

 **Enchanted Net:** A net made with enchanted rope that seeks out its target.
 You may target creatures up to 5 tiles away and add 1 Superior die to your attack roll.

-#### Smoke Pellet
+**Smoke Pellet:**
-Small beads that when thrown create an area of obscuring smoke.
-You may spend 2 AP to throw the pellet up to 5 tiles, exploding in a cloud of smoke covering a 3x3 tile area centered on the impact.
+Small beads that, when thrown, create an area of obscuring smoke.
+You may spend 2 AP to throw the pellet up to 5 tiles away, where it explodes in a cloud covering a 3x3 tile area centered on the impact.

-**Black Powder Pellet:** Creates a cloud of flammable black powder when thrown.
-Any fire in the 3x3 tile area, such as a torch or the flaming projectile of a spell like _Firebolt_ causes it to ignite.
-All creatures make a Dexterity save against 4 enhanced dice, taking 1/1 in fire damage on fail.
+**Black Powder Pellet:**
+Creates a cloud of flammable black powder when thrown.
+Any fire source within the 3x3 tile area, such as a torch or a flaming projectile like _Firebolt_, causes it to ignite.
+All creatures must make a Dexterity save against 4 enhanced dice, taking 1/1 fire damage on a failure.

-#### Prayer Chalk
+**Prayer Chalk:**
 Chalk made from bones purified by a priest.
 You may spend 1 minute per tile etching holy wards and inscriptions.
-For the next day undead treat the inscriptions as difficult terrain and any undead that pass over the inscriptions add 1 bad die to all attacks and attribute saves for the next minute.
+For the next day, undead treat the inscriptions as difficult terrain.
+Any undead that pass over the inscriptions add 1 bad die to all attacks and attribute saves for the next minute.

 Each piece of chalk can cover 10 tiles.

-#### Rope
+**Rope:**
 A bundle of rope 50 ft long.
-A creature bound by the rope can attempt to break free once every hour by making a Strength save against 5 enhanced dice.
-On success the rope breaks.
+A creature bound by the rope can attempt to break free once every hour by making a Strength save against 4 enhanced dice.
+On a success, the rope breaks.

+**Banded Rope:**
-**Banded Rope:** Rope reinforced with metal.
-Attempting to break the rope uses 5 Superior dice for the Strength save.
+Rope reinforced with metal.
+Attempting to break this rope uses 4 Superior dice for the Strength save.

+**Chain:**
-**Chain:** A metal chain 10 ft long.
-Attempting to break the chain uses 7 Superior dice for the Strength save.
+A metal chain 10 ft long.
+Attempting to break the chain uses 6 Superior dice for the Strength save.

 #### Snare
-Contains everything needed to make a simple snare trap.
-The snare takes 5 minutes to set up and covers a single tile, making a raw Dexterity or Intelligence roll to determine how well it's hidden.
-A creature attempting to see the trap makes a Survival or Perception challenge against your roll, seeing the trap on success.
+Contains everything needed to construct a simple snare trap.
+Setting up the snare takes 5 minutes and covers a single tile.
+A creature attempting to detect the trap must succeed on a perception challenge against your survival roll.

-When triggered by a large or smaller creature they are grappled and knocked prone.
+When triggered by a large or smaller creature, they are grappled and knocked prone.
 The creature or an ally can spend 5 AP to cut the snare, freeing them and destroying the trap.

 #### Torch
-You can spend 5 AP to light the torch.
-Torches emit bright light out 3 tiles and dim light a further 3.
-Once lit a torch will last for 1 hour.
+You can spend 5 AP to ignite the torch.
+Torches emit bright light up to 3 tiles away and dim light up to 6 tiles away.
+Once lit, a torch will last for 1 hour.

 #### Whistle
-A simple whistle made out of wood.
-You may spend 2 AP to blow the whistle which is audible up to 60 tiles away.
+A simple wooden whistle.
+Spending 2 AP allows you to blow the whistle, which can be heard up to 60 tiles away.

 ### Potions and Poisons
-Potions and poisons are valuable tools for any adventurer.
-It's common for an adventurer to carry a few healing potions for difficult situations or to revive an unconscious party member.
-While basic healing potions are common enough that you can find them in most towns, adventurers have to make due with whatever potions they find or brew themselves.
-Due to the magical nature of ingredients used in brwing potions an unopened potion can last hundreds of years without spoiling.
+Potions and poisons are invaluable tools for any adventurer.
+It's common for adventurers to carry healing potions for challenging situations or to revive unconscious party members.
+While basic healing potions are readily available in most towns, adventurers often have to make do with whatever potions they find or brew themselves.
+Due to the magical nature of the ingredients used in brewing potions, an unopened potion can last for hundreds of years without spoiling.

-With the ever-present danger of living in Farhome even the smallest villages keep a healing potion on hand, although adventurers may find it difficult to get them to part with it.
-Towns large enough for a herbalist will have a few for sale in their stores, while the large cities carry a wide range of potions.
-Poisons, being less useful to the common villager, are much harder to find for sale.
+Given the ever-present danger of living in Farhome, even the smallest villages keep a healing potion on hand, though adventurers may find it challenging to get them to part with it.
+Larger towns with herbalists typically stock them in their stores, while major cities offer a wide range of potions.
+Poisons, being less useful to the common villager, are much harder to come by for sale.

 Using a potion or poison requires a Use action (2 AP) and consumes the item when used.
-The magical potentency of potions make it impossible to metabolize more than one each round.
-Potions can be used on onconscious creatures, costing 5 AP instead of 2.
-Poisons can be used to coat an edged weapon or applied to ammunition.
-A poison vial contains enough poison to coat a single weapon or 4 pieces of ammunition.
-Poisons lose their potency after 2 attacks with a weapon or after the ammunition has been fired.
+The magical potency of potions prevents metabolizing more than one per round.
+Potions can also be used on unconscious creatures, costing 5 AP instead of 2.
+Poisons can be applied to edged weapons or ammunition.
+A vial of poison contains enough to coat a single weapon or four pieces of ammunition.
+Poisons lose their potency after two attacks with a weapon or after the ammunition has been fired.

 |           Item            | Cost     |
 | :-----------------------: | :------- |